xiaoyu-iid/Comp20-semester-project/README.md

 - We would ask for user’s Google accounts for secure log-in.

         Utilizing: use Google Identity Platform API
+        (NOTE: This one is optional, we will decide how much user's personal information we need to use when we implement the score ranking. )
-- We will store user-selected username and profile pictures locally.
+- We will store user's progress, as well as user-selected username and profile pictures(if we implement user login) locally.

         Utilizing: Client-side data persistence
 - We would create the game with a Javascript API.
 We will provide fancy animations of shapes falling and popping after being matched.